katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/ansible-var-precedence-check.rst

 :orphan:

-ansible-var-precedence-check
+assible-var-precedence-check
 ============================

-Check the order of precedence for Ansible variables against :ref:`ansible_variable_precedence`.
+Check the order of precedence for Assible variables against :ref:`assible_variable_precedence`.